ConnahHarris/Historical-Tennis-Data-Analysis/README.md

 ## Data

-The data is sourced from the publically available Jeff Sackmann ATP database (https://github.com/JeffSackmann), which contains detailed match-level data for professional tennis matches.
+The data is sourced from the publically available Jeff Sackmann ATP database [Jeff Sackmann ATP database](https://github.com/JeffSackmann), which contains detailed match-level data for professional tennis matches.

 ## Feature Engineering

-The data was first cleaned by removing or updating anomolous entries found in the dataset.
-Most of this anomolous data was missing and could not be sourced using Wikipedia or the official ATP website.
-Other entries were found like the player Jorge Brian Panta Herreros who's height was found to be 3 cm.
+The data was first cleaned by removing or correcting anomolous entries.
+The majority of these anomolous data was missing and could not be sourced using Wikipedia or the official ATP website.
+In other cases, erroneous values were found, like the player Jorge Brian Panta Herreros being listed with a height of just 3 cm.

-After the completion of the data cleaning the match entries were ordered heirarchically using the start date of the tournament and followed by the round of the tournament ("Q1", "Q2", "Q3", "R128", "R64", "R32", "R16", "QF", "SF", "F").
+Following the data cleaning, the match entries were ordered chronologically using the start date of the tournament and followed by the round of the tournament ("Q1", "Q2", "Q3", "R128", "R64", "R32", "R16", "QF", "SF", "F").

 The first objective was to engineer features which could be utilised by the model.
-The first feature to be engineer was ELO.
-This tool is most classically used in chess as a way to rank players by their ability.
+The first feature engineered was player's ELO ratings, a tool is most commonly used in chess to rank players based on their relative ability.
 The equations for calculating ELO are shown below.

-In this context, Elo ratings are adapted to tennis in order to quantify player strength prior to each match.
 The expected probability of Player 1 winning a match is calculated as:

 $P_1 = \frac{1}{1 + 10^{(E_2 - E_1)/400}}$

+Where:
+$E_1$ and $E_2$ represent the pre-match ELO ratings of Player 1 and Player 2 respectively

-Following the match, Elo ratings are updated using the standard Elo update
+Following the match, Player's ELO ratings are updated using:
-rule:

 $E_1' = E_1 + K \cdot (S_1 - P_1)$

+Where:
-where $E_1$ and $E_2$ represent the pre-match Elo ratings of Player 1 and Player 2 respectively, $S_1 \in \{0,1\}$ is the observed match outcome for Player 1, and $K$ is a scaling factor set to 32.
+$S_1 \in \{0,1\}$ 1 if Player 1 wins the match.
+$K$ is a scaling factor set to 32.

 Secondly, a surface ELO was calculated in the same way as the ELO but only calculating this metric for each player on a specific surface.